notrichbish/PatientSurvivalPred/README.md

 The dataset is too huge to be uploaded to GitHub.
 Therefore, here is the link to the dataset on Kaggle: https://www.kaggle.com/datasets/mitishaagarwal/patient

+The full code can be viewed in the "Data Mining Code.R" file.
-The full report can be viewed in the "" document
+The full report can be viewed in the "Report.docx" document